flux-framework/flux-operator/docs/tutorials/state.md

   # Define the archive load/save path here (in our volume mount that persists)
   archive:
     path: /state/archive.tar.gz

-  # This volume needs to persistent between MiniClusters so we can load the archive!
-  volumes:
-    data:
-      storageClass: hostpath
-      path: /tmp/data
-      labels:
-        type: "local"

   # This is a list because a pod can support multiple containers
   containers: